 Spruce Ridge Resources Ltd. ("Spruce" or the "Company") is a public company listed on the TSX Venture Exchange (TSXV - SHL) and operating under the laws of the Province of Ontario.
 The Company is an exploration stage company that is in the process of exploring its mineral properties located in Canada and has not yet determined whether these properties contain reserves that are economically recoverable.
-The Company also has producing oil wells in Unity, Saskatchewan from its wholly owned subsidiary Spruce Ridge Oil & Gas Inc ("SRO&G").
-The Company's registered head office is located at 18 King Street E, Suite 902, Toronto, ON M5C 1C4
+The Company also operated producing oil wells in Unity, Saskatchewan from its wholly owned subsidiary Spruce Ridge Oil & Gas Inc ("SRO&G").
+The Company's registered head office is located at 18 King Street E, Suite 902, Toronto, ON M5C 1C4.

-These financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes continuity of operations and realization of assets and settlement of liabilities in the normal course of business for the foreseeable future, which is at least, but not limited to, one year from April 30, 2022.
-At April 30, 2022, the Company has retained earnings, net of dividends Canada Nickel shares of negative \$4,511,843 (April 30, 2021 - \$13,311,912) and has working capital of \$8,064,391 (April 30, 2021 - working capital \$11,129,515).
+These financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes continuity of operations and realization of assets and settlement of liabilities in the normal course of business for the foreseeable future, which is at least, but not limited to, one year from April 30, 2023.
+At April 30, 2023, the Company has retained earnings, net of dividends - Canada Nickel shares of negative \$10,326,024 (2022 - \$4,511,843) and incurred a net loss and comprehensive loss of \$5,814,181 (2022 - \$10,659,386).
 The Company's ability to continue as a going concern is dependent upon its ability to generate sufficient funds and continue to obtain sufficient capital from investors to meet its current and future obligations.
 The Company is subject to risks and challenges similar to companies in a comparable stage of exploration and development.